-The possibilities of original imitations are endless!
+The possibilities of original imitations are endless friends!

 Counterpoint is the relationship between voices that are interdependent harmonically yet independent in rhythm and contour.
 One simple way to create counterpoint is to repeat a melody that you played on your right hand on your left hand.
 Or another way is to make your left hand accompany the melody in an expression very similar to the original melody and maybe played just a few beats behind with unexpected melodic 'twists'.